yangxvlin/comp90025-pmc-notes/README.md

       - impossible example [44]
   - Any algorithm for a CRCW PRAM in the PRIORITY model
     - can be "simulated" by
-      - an EREW PRAM with the same number of processors and
+      - an EREW PRAM with the same number of processors
+        and
       - with the parallel time increased by only a factor of O(log p).
   - Any algorithm for a PRIORITY PRAM
     - can be simulated by
-      - a COMMON PRAM with no loss in parallel time provided sufficiently many processors are available.
+      - a COMMON PRAM with no loss in parallel time
+       and
+      - provided sufficiently many processors are available.
 ### algorithm
 - Suboptimal EREW Lambda
   - |||